yenmr/TISCalling/README.md

 8. [License](#license)

 ## Introduction
 Translation Initiation Sites (TIS) are critical for protein synthesis, and accurately identifying non-canonical sites can advance our understanding of gene expression regulation across different species.
-This project leverages machine learning to predict non-canonical TIS, with an emphasis on scalability and accuracy.
+This project leverages machine learning to predict non-canonical TIS, emphasizing scalability and accuracy.

 ## Features and Dataset